Some Properties of Inclusions of Multisets and Contractive Boolean Operators: Contractive functions are not finitely generated

 \section{Contractive functions are not finitely generated}

-If one had a simple representation of contractive increasing boolean functions from~$\B^n$ to itself, then Proposition~\ref{prop:characterization} would give a simple representation of the~$\sq$ preorder.
-It is well known that all boolean functions~$\B^n\to\B^m$ with~$n$ inputs and~$m$ outputs can be represented by a boolean circuit using only ``and'', ``or'' together with ``not'' cells.
+If one had a simple representation of contractive increasing boolean operators from~$\B^n$ to itself, then Proposition~\ref{prop:characterization} would give a simple representation of the~$\sq$ preorder.
+It is well known that all boolean operators~$\B^n\to\B^m$ with~$n$ inputs and~$m$ outputs can be represented by a boolean circuit using only ``and'', ``or'' together with ``not'' cells.
 Strictly speaking, we also need constant values and need a way to forget or duplicate inputs.
 The complete set of cells is depicted in Figure~\ref{fig:cells}, where the last cells are: \begin{itemize} \item constants~$1$ and~$0$ (zero input, one output), \item drop (one input, zero output), \item duplicate (one input, two outputs), \item crossing (two inputs, two outputs). \end{itemize}

-These cells, together with a finite set of relations expressing properties of the operations (associativity, etc.), give a finite presentation of the {monoidal category} of boolean functions.\footnote{All of this has a precise algebraic meaning, see~\cite{Lafont} for details.} We can generate the subcategory of increasing functions by removing the ``not'' cell from the generators.
-Unfortunately, no such thing is possible for \emph{contractive increasing} boolean functions.
+These cells, together with a finite set of relations expressing properties of the operations (associativity, etc.), give a finite presentation of the {monoidal category} of boolean operators.\footnote{All of this has a precise algebraic meaning, see~\cite{Lafont} for details.} We can generate the subcategory of increasing operators by removing the ``not'' cell from the generators.
+Unfortunately, no such thing is possible for \emph{contractive increasing} boolean operators.

-\begin{prop} Contractive increasing boolean functions are not finitely generated. \end{prop} In other words, any finite set of cells will either miss some contractive boolean function, or generate some non contractive boolean function.
+\begin{prop} Contractive increasing boolean operators are not finitely generated. \end{prop} In other words, any finite set of cells will either miss some contractive boolean operator, or generate some non contractive boolean operator.

-First, a preliminary lemma: \begin{lem} Let~$f:\B^n \to \B^n$ be an increasing contractive boolean function; the following are equivalent: \begin{enumerate} \item $f$ is the action of a permutation~$u \mapsto \sigma\permApp u$ for some~$\sigma\in\Perm_n$, \item $f$ is bijective, \item $f$ is injective on words of weight~$1$. \end{enumerate} \end{lem} \begin{pf} Trivially,~$1$ implies~$2$ and~$2$ implies~$3$.
+First, a preliminary lemma: \begin{lem} Let~$f:\B^n \to \B^n$ be an increasing contractive boolean operator; the following are equivalent: \begin{enumerate} \item $f$ is the action of a permutation~$u \mapsto \sigma\permApp u$ for some~$\sigma\in\Perm_n$, \item $f$ is bijective, \item $f$ is injective on words of weight~$1$. \end{enumerate} \end{lem} \begin{pf} Trivially,~$1$ implies~$2$ and~$2$ implies~$3$.
 Suppose now that~$f$ is increasing and contractive on~$\B^n$.
 Suppose moreover that~$f$ is injective on words of weight~$1$.
 We can define a permutation~$\sigma$ on~$\{1, \dots, n\}$ by putting

 where~$e_i$ represents the word with a single~$1$ in position~$i$.
 If~$u$ contains a~$1$ in position~$i$, then, because~$f$ is increasing,~$f(u)$ must contain a~$1$ in position~$\tau(i)$.
 Because~$f$ is contractive,~$f(u)$ cannot contain more~$1$s than there are in~$u$.
 Thus, the~$1$s of~$f(u)$ correspond exactly to the images of the~$1$s of~$u$ along~$\tau$: $f$ is indeed the action of a permutation.